fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 1. The role of prompts in LLMs and how to create good prompts.
 1. When not to use LLMs.

-This [YouTube video](https://youtu.be/5sDD0WNDZkc) walks through the sections below.
+This [YouTube video](https://youtu.be/5sDD0WNDZkc) walks through the sections below, but note that it uses the first version of the code.
+The code has been updated since then.

 ## Overview of the steps